Brayyy/node-consulea/README.md

 Module goals:
 - Compile single config object from Consul kv, environment variables, and command line arguments.
 - Watch for changes in Consul prefix, send an event with updated config.
+- Verify required variables are set.
 - Be extremely light weight, and have few or no dependencies.
 - Predictable config key outcome given different standards of input variables using different sources.
 - Simplify origin of keys in Consul and Env.
 Each project should have it's own namespace, no shared namespaces.
-- Use code which will work under Node.js 0.10.
+- No ES6, so it works under Node.js 0.10 and onward.

 Variables are first read from Consul, then the environment, then command line arguments, allowing the user to override something already previously set in Consul.
 The config key `webPort` can be set by Consul key `test-svc/web-port` and can be overridden by environment variable `TESTSVC_WEB_PORT`, and both can be overridden by `--web-port`.